 In History, the prospectus is typically a typed document of 10 to 20 double-spaced pages.
 It defines the subject, central question, and methodological approach to the dissertation topic, including the importance of the proposed work to advancing the understanding of the discipline.
 It should relate the proposed research project to previous literature on the question and include a bibliography.
 It might also include a chapter plan and/or a tentative timetable.
 The prospectus must be presented no later than the end of the first term after Candidacy has been achieved.

 The faculty listed below are all eligible to serve as representatives of Women’s Studies for purposes of advising and graduate student committee service.
 If you have any questions about a faculty member’s eligibility, please consult the Director of Graduate Studies.
+For a listing of all Women’s Studies faculty members, please review our website.

-Other Unaffiliated Gender Studies Faculty
+Other Unaffiliated Gender History Faculty